yanil3500/swift-3-workshop/README.md

 2. Create a function that takes in a `String` and checks if it is a palindrome and returns a Bool(True or False).

 3. Create a new class of your choice that conforms to the `DogYears` protocol, but changes the default implementation.

+##Before Continuing
+####1.
+With the `CFS3ToDoList.xcodeproj` open in Xcode, go to the top menu bar and select source control.
+####2.
+Select `commit` to commit the work you have done up to this point.
+####3.
+Make sure to leave a detailed commit message for yourself.
+####4.
+Once you have committed your changes, go back to the Source Control menu.
+####5.
+Hover over your project and select `Switch to Branch`.
+####6.
+Select Lab-3.
+You may see all the lab-2 code jump into the project.
+  > This is to ensure that all participants can keep pace with the workshop.